projectcalico/calico/networking/calico-enterprise/network-visibility.md

 ### Flow logs

 Flow logs are a common requirement for any compliance framework.
-An auditor will generally need proof that your security controls are being enforced, and Calico Enterprise’s rich flow logs provide the evidence needed.
+An auditor will generally need proof that your security controls are being enforced, and Calico Enterprise's rich flow logs provide the evidence needed.

 Flow logs also simplify debugging network policies and connectivity issues.